 Severus watched Violet lead her still-sobbing daughter from the lounge.
 He was surprised at the amount of pity he felt for Petunia; while they never had been, and he suspected never would be, friends, he still found Dursley's actions to be utterly contemptible.
-The room was deafeningly silent until the until the sound of a shutting door resonated through the house.
+The room was deafeningly silent until the sound of a shutting door resonated through the house.

-"I never thought that he'd actually end up leaving her," Lily said sadly.
+"I never thought he'd actually end up leaving her," Lily said sadly.
 "I shouldn't have pushed her into telling him."

-Lily didn't have to say she felt guilty; Severus could hear it in every word that she said.
-Ultimately he knew that what had happened tonight between Petunia and Dursley had been a certainty from the moment that the elder Evans' girl had first lied to her now ex-fiancé about her sister.
+Lily didn't have to say she felt guilty; Severus could hear it in every word she said.
+Ultimately he knew what had happened tonight between Petunia and Dursley had been a certainty from the moment the elder Evans' girl had first lied to her now ex-fiancé about her sister.
 It was this idea Severus wanted to get across to his clearly stricken girlfriend.
 "He had to know at some point if they were going to have any sort of future together."

-"I suppose we could say that everything happens for a reason and let it go at that," Cris stated as he collapsed on the sofa, pulling his wife down with him.
+"I suppose we could say everything happens for a reason and let it go at that," Cris stated as he collapsed on the sofa, pulling his wife down with him.

 Honoria smiled at Cris and curled up next to his side.
 "Maybe she'll find someone better now.
 What do you think about introducing her to Jasper?"